NeotomaDB/neotoma2/README.md

 ### System Requirements

 This project is built with R > v4.0.
-The packages needed for proper package use are detailled in the `DESCRIPTION` file for this repository.
+The packages needed for proper package use are detailed in the `DESCRIPTION` file for this repository.

 ### Data Requirements